Thousands of Reasons Why Stay at a B&B

 The Ferme Au pied levé (Magog)

 Sometimes life hands you a surprise; take Marie-Thérèse Bonnichon for instance.
-This Montreal nurse, for the past 16 years has been heading a farm, then a catering service and now a B&B!
+This Montreal nurse has been heading a farm, then a catering service and now a B&B!
 When adventure called, both Marie-Thérèse and her husband answered, “we’re ready!” and this, to our greatest delight.
-This B&B is a spacious wood home built nine years ago specifically to welcome travellers.
+This B&B is a spacious wood home built specifically to welcome travellers.
 It offers five rooms plus a common lounge immersed in natural light.
 “The decor is contemporary,” explains this charming farmer, “and doesn’t need a lot of pictures on its walls when these wide windows show off such a beautiful country setting…” “One of our assets,” says the co-owner, “is that the B&B seems to attract larger groups; families and friends gather here to celebrate special events.”
 Even more so because Marie-Thérèse Bonnichon, aside from breakfast, also prepares succulent dinners, always using eggs, meat and other farm and garden products.
 Among the six services of the evening menu, we found wild turkey salad, kid squares and maple Tarte Tatin.
 Wine is the only thing left to bring!

 Ewokk (Sutton)